discuitnet/discuit/README.md

 After creating an account, you can run `./discuit -make-admin username` to make a user an admin of the site.

-Note: Do not install the `discuit` binary using `go install` or move it somewhere else.
+Note: Do not install the discuit binary using go install or move it somewhere else.
 It uses files in this repository at runtime and so it should only be run from the root of this repository.

+### Running with Docker

+1. **Build the Docker Image**

+    ```shell
+    docker build -t discuit .
+    ```

+2. **Run the Docker Container**

+    > **Note**: The following command while having a persistent database, the included config.yaml file is not.
+You will need to mount the file to the container if you want to persist the configuration.

+    ```shell
+    docker run -d --name discuit -v discuit-db:/var/lib/mysql -v discuit-redis:/var/lib/redis -v discuit-images:/app/images -p 8080:80 discuit
+    ```

+3. **Accessing Discuit**: After the container starts, you can access Discuit by navigating to `http://localhost:8080` on your web browser, or to the specific port if you customized the port mapping.

+4. **Stopping the Container**: When you're done, you can stop the container by running:

+    ```shell
+    docker stop discuit
+    ```

+5. **Starting the Container Again**: To start the container again, use:

+    ```shell
+    docker start discuit
+    ```

 ### Source code layout